HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="common_alt_text_length.sql",
 ) }}

 We found that 27% of alt text attributes in desktop and mobile websites were empty.
 An empty `alt` attribute is supposed to be used only when the image is presentational and should not be described by screen readers or other assistive technologies.
-However, most images on the web do add value to the content in the web page and hence should have a proper text description.
+However, <a hreflang="en" href="https://www.smashingmagazine.com/2021/06/img-alt-attribute-alternate-description-decorative/">most images on the web do add value to the content in the web page</a> and hence should have a proper text description.
 We found that 15.3% have 10 or fewer characters, which would be a strangely short description for most images, indicating that information parity has not been achieved.
 Though it is possible that some of them might be used to provide labeling for a link, in which case it's okay.

 ### Audio and video

 `<track>` allows providing timed textual content for `<audio>` and `<video>` elements.
 This can be for subtitles, captions, descriptions, or chapters.
 Captions allow people with permanent or temporary hearing loss to be able to consume the audio content.
 Descriptions allow blind screen reader users to understand what is happening in the video.

 {{ figure_markup(
-  content="0.03%",
+  content="0.06%",
   caption="Desktop websites with an `<audio>` element have at least one accompanying `<track>` element", classes="big-number", sheets_gid="201877037", sql_file="audio_track_usage.sql",
 ) }}

 `<track>` loads one or more WebVTT files, which allows text content to be synchronized with the audio it is describing.
-We found that only 0.03% of all pages on desktop and 0.05% of all pages on mobile with a detectable `<audio>` element had at least one accompanying `<track>` element.
+When looking at only sites with a detectable `<audio>` element, we found that only 0.06% of all pages on desktop and 0.09% of all pages on mobile with had at least one accompanying `<track>` element.
+Looking at all `<audio>` elements, we see only 0.03% and 0.05% respectively include a `<track>`.

 {{ figure_markup(
   content="0.71%",
-  caption="Desktop websites with a `<video>` element have at least one accompanying `<track>` element", classes="big-number", sheets_gid="345150659", sql_file="video_track_usage.sql",
+  caption="Desktop `<video>` elements with an accompanying `<track>` element", classes="big-number", sheets_gid="345150659", sql_file="video_track_usage.sql",